AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 .. warning::

-  Safe pointer creation does not make the pointer safe to dereference.
+  Safe pointer creation does not make the pointer safe to dereference

 ----------------------------
 Dereferencing Raw Pointers